 In this example, a simple rectangular garage structure with a stem wall foundation is used.

 Select Edit> Default Settings from the menu.
-In the Default Settings dialog, expand the Doors category, then select Garage Door and click the Edit button.
+In the Default Settings dialog, expand the Doors category, select Garage Door, and then click the Edit button.

 On the Framing panel of the Garage Door Defaults dialog